NickBres/osIPC/README.md

 | pipe   | filename |

-Only file transfer will be in the given way.
-All other communications between server and client will be in chat using tcp.
+Only the file transfer will use the specified method.
+All other communications between the server and client will occur via chat using TCP.

-All methods will generate a file 100mb to send it.
+All methods will generate a 100MB file for transmission.

-All generated and recieved files will be deleted after the test.
+All generated and received files will be deleted after the test.

-> When sending via udp protocol, may happen that packets will lost.
-If it happens recieve function will exit efter 2 seconds timeout.
-It will still prints the time it took but with +2 seconds of timeout.
+> When sending via UDP protocol, it may happen that packets will be lost.
+If this occurs, the receive function will exit after a 2-second timeout.
+It will still print the time it took but with an additional 2 seconds of timeout.

 ```sh
    ./stnc -s <port> -p